Mastering the Rockefeller Habits to Scale Up your business

 10. The company’s plans and performance are visible to everyone

 Make sure you have a system in place for tracking.
-I use MGS (Metronome Growth Software) and my clients can cascade this all the way through their organisation.
-This was created by Shannon Susko, a fellow business coach, who’s found that companies who fully embrace it are growing 30% faster than those who don’t.
+I use MGS (Metronome Growth Systems) and my clients can cascade this all the way through their organisation.
+This was created by a guest on the Melting Pot podcast, Shannon Susko, an entrepreneur who’s found that companies who fully embrace it are growing 30% faster than those who don’t.
 It’s all about holding yourself accountable.
 Putting together a plan, inputting the data and measuring it every day.

 So there they are.
-The Rockefeller Habits.
+Mastering the Rockefeller Habits.
 Pure gold for any growing business.
-If you’d like to talk about introducing them to your business, get in touch.
+If you’d like to talk about introducing them to your business, get in touch or attend the next CEO workshop.